 This SDP is for architecture only.
-The viewshed exhibit provided with this application demonstrates that these units will be visible from the historic site.
-The architectural elevations submitted with this application show the scale, mass, proportion, and material of the buildings and have been found acceptable.
-It is noted that these units will be substantially screened from the Blythewood Historic Site by the proposed landscape buffer, and high-quality materials will be used on the buildings that are potentially most visible.
+The viewshed exhibit provided with this application demonstrates that the lots on which the architecture is proposed will not be visible from the historic site.
+The architectural elevations submitted with this application show the scale, mass, proportion, material of the buildings and have been found acceptable.